Deviated Nasal Septum

 - Significant congestion in one nostril (versus less significant congestion in the other nostril)

 - Chronic postnasal drip leading to sore throat or ear pressure

 - Facial pain

-If you suffer from any of these symptoms, please call BergerHenry ENT Specialty Group for an appointment with our board-certified otolaryngologists (ENTs)so that the proper diagnosis can be determined.
+If you suffer from any of these symptoms, please call BergerHenry ENT Specialty Group for an appointment with our board-certified otolaryngologists so that the proper diagnosis can be determined.

-If we do determine that you have a deviated symptom, we may prescribe medication to try to offset the symptoms.
-If medicine doesn’t provide the necessary relief, we may recommend a septoplasty which is a simple, minimally invasive outpatient procedure that straightens the nasal septum in order to improve breathing.
-Most patients are able to resume normal lifestyle activities the next day.
+If we do determine that you have a deviated symptom, we offer deviated septum treatment without surgery such as medications to try to offset the symptoms.
+If medications do not provide the necessary relief, we may recommend nasal septum surgery such as a septoplasty which is a simple, minimally-invasive outpatient procedure that straightens the nasal septum in order to improve breathing, or a turbinoplasty, a turbinate reduction.
+Most patients are able to resume normal lifestyle activities the day after nasal septum surgery.